Zoe Pilger's first novel Eat My Heart Out was republished as a Serpent's Tail Modern Classic in July 2020.

-Eat My Heart Out is Zoe Pilger's first novel.
-It was published by Serpent's Tail in 2014, and won a Somerset Maugham Award and a Betty Trask Award at the 2015 Society of Authors in the UK.
+Eat My Heart Out was first published by Serpent's Tail in 2014, and won a Somerset Maugham Award and a Betty Trask Award at the 2015 Society of Authors in the UK.
 It was nominated for a Lambda award in the US.
 Read the first chapter at Dazed & Confused.

 "Pilger might be the heiress to Angela Carter."